Psychology Department Faculty

 Centenary Square 221B • 318.841.7268

-Jessica Alexander is an Assistant Professor of Psychology at Centenary College of Louisiana.
+Jessica Alexander is an Associate Professor of Psychology at Centenary College of Louisiana.
 She received her B.A. in Psychology with a minor in Classics from Hendrix College in 2003 and her Ph.D. in Psychology with a concentration in Cognition and Development from Emory University in 2009.

 Dr. Alexander's research focuses on the perception of spoken language and how vocal characteristics interact with the linguistic properties of speech.
 She is also interested in auditory imagery, perceptual learning of accents and voices, and attitudes toward speech markers for age, race, and social groups.
+Her collaborations with students have brought in topics of memory, attention, and vocal fry

 Teaching Interests

-Cognition, Biopsychology, Sensation & Perception, Behavioral Statistics, Brain and Language, Learning & Memory
+Cognitive Psychology and Cognitive Neuroscience, Sensation & Perception, Behavioral Statistics, Brain and Language, Learning & Memory

 Peter ZunickPeter Zunick